-As noted above in Note 6, Balance Sheet Components, the manufacturing facility operating lease at Campbell (McGlincy) was terminated on March 31, 2023, and is no longer in use.
+As noted above in Note 6, Balance Sheet Components, the manufacturing facility operating lease at Campbell (McGlincy) was terminated during the quarter ended March 31, 2023, and is no longer in use.
 The Company's right-of-use assets and lease liabilities related to McGlincy were amortized in full over the life of the lease.
-Additionally, the Company exited from its two facilities at Campbell (Division) on December 31, 2023, which are no longer in use, however the lease agreement has not been terminated as of March 31, 2024.
+Additionally, the Company exited from its two facilities at Campbell (Division) during the quarter ended December 31, 2023, which are no longer in use, however the lease agreements have not been terminated as of June 30, 2024.